 HÉLÈNE BUTEUX of Gravelines, France, completed her B.A. and M.A. at the University of Charles DeGaulle-Lille 3, and she studied at Hendrix as an exchange student.
 Her major field of study is English and American Society.

-JACK BUTLER teaches creative writing at College of Santa Fe and has published several novels and volumes of poetry, including Dreamer, Jujitsu for Christ, Living in Little Rock with Miss Little Rock, and The Kid Who Wanted to Be a Spaceman.
+JACK BUTLER has taught creative writing at Hendrix as well as the College of Santa Fe.
+Butler is the author of several novels and volumes of poetry, including Dreamer, Jujitsu for Christ, Living in Little Rock with Miss Little Rock, and The Kid Who Wanted to Be a Spaceman.